howtographql/howtographql/content/backend/graphql-js/2-a-simple-query.md

 title: A simple Query
 pageTitle: "Resolving Queries with a JavaScript GraphQL Server Tutorial"
 description: "Learn how to define the GraphQL schema, implement query resolvers with JavaScript & Node.js and test your queries in a GraphQL Playground."
-question: What's the quickest way to test GraphQL APIs?
+question: How are GraphQL queries resolved?
-answers: ["Building GraphQL requests with CURL", "Using GraphQL Playground", "Using Postman or similar app for sending HTTP requests", "Building a frontend client app that sends requests"]
+answers: ["With schema-driven development", "By invoking all available resolver functions", "By invoking the resolver function of the root field", "By invoking the resolver functions for the fields contained in the query"]
-correctAnswer: 1
+correctAnswer: 3
 ---

-In this section, you are going to implement the next API operation that provides required functionality for a Hacker News clone: Querying a list of links.
+In this section, you are going to implement the first API operation that provides the functionality for a Hacker News clone: Querying a feed of _links_ that were posted by other users.

 ### Extending the schema definition

-Let's start by implementing the `feed` query which allows to retrieve a list of link elements.
+Let's start by implementing a `feed` query which allows to retrieve a list of `Link` elements.
 In general, when adding a new feature to the API, the process will look pretty similar every time:

-1. Extend the GraphQL schema with a new root field (and new data types, if needed)
+1. Extend the GraphQL schema definition with a new _root field_ (and new _data types_, if needed)
-1. Implement corresponding resolver functions for new fields
+1. Implement corresponding _resolver functions_ for the added fields

 This process is also referred to as _schema-driven_ or _schema-first development_.